SAP/ui5-webcomponents/docs/Public Module Imports.md

 Therefore, if you intend to run both frameworks in the same browser window, it is highly recommended to enable OpenUI5 support and benefit from these optimizations.

+*Note:* In general the order in which OpenUI5 and UI5 Web Components are loaded does not matter.
+However, if your app needs to support Internet Explorer 11, either load OpenUI5 first, or load UI5 Web Components deferred.